helmwave/docs/docs/intro.md

 > We focus on speed execution, tiny size, pretty debugging.

-With 🌊 helmwave you will become a superhero:
+With 🌊 helmwave, you will become a superhero:

 - Deploy multiple environments by one step
 - Separate values for environments